digidotcom/xbee-java/examples/io/LocalDIOSample/ReadMe.txt

   Introduction
   ------------
-  This is a sample Java application to show how to set and read XBee digital lines of the device attached to the serial/USB port of your PC.
+  This sample Java application shows how to set and read XBee digital lines of the device attached to the serial/USB port of your PC.

   The application configures two IO lines of the XBee device, one as a digital input (button) and the other as a digital output (LED).
 Then, the application reads the status of the input line periodically and updates the output to follow the input.

-  While the push button is pressed the LED should be lighting.
+  While the push button is pressed, the LED should be lighting.

   NOTE: This example uses the generic XBee device (XBeeDevice) class,
         but it can be applied to any other local XBee device class.